 Da Nang is more than just a coastal city with beaches – it has mountains, amazing hiking trails, historical sites, and little quirks in the city to enjoy.
-There is so much more in the neighboring cities, too.
-Here is our comprehensive Da Nang travel guide and make sure to click the links included for further details!
+While the city itself harbors many incredible opportunities, the surrounding areas are also rife with adventure.
+Here is our comprehensive Da Nang travel guide, make sure to click the links included for further details!

 Da Nang is conveniently located in central Vietnam with close proximity to the mountains, and long stretches of beaches on either side of the city.
 The city itself is a colorful burst of energy between its fast modernization and charms of the old town.
 It is somewhat spread out between the east and west side of the river, and the north and south beaches.
 You will find the typical close-together grid of streets on the west side, with tons of eating options, nightlife, and shopping.
 New buildings are completed every day so the options seem endless.
 The expat community is taking root near the south beaches with many Western food options in the An Thuong area.
 Once you make your way out of its radius, you will find endless seafood restaurants lining the beach.

 Da Nang food is by no means as extensive as that of Hanoi and Ho Chi Minh City but it has its own central cuisine.
 Try my favorite, mi quang, on a hot day, or the Vietnamese pancake, banh xeo.
 As I mentioned above Da Nang has many good seafood options.
 The seafood is often displayed still alive in big shallow buckets on one side of the restaurant.
 Try grilled ray fish.
 It is often served with rice paper so you can make a fresh roll combined with herbs and a special sauce.
 Grilled oysters and seafood hotpot is also among some of my favorite foods to eat in Da Nang.
 Keep in mind that the seafood is seasonal, so prices will fluctuate depending on how readily available the seafood is.